Grain-Free Dog Food Quick Picks

 There are very few proper carbohydrate sources in this food aside from powdered apple, cranberry, blueberry, papaya, pomegranate and pumpkin.
 Ground flaxseed provides fiber and, along with the canola oil used in the recipe, omega-3 fatty acids.
 Various vitamins, minerals, and natural preservatives round out the ingredient list.

-This food is made in North America and designed for dogs of all life stages.
+This grain-free dog food is made in North America and designed for dogs of all life stages.

 First 5 Ingredients: